vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 }
 ```

 We are now destroying the Instance before the Device and the Surface (which was created from the Instance) is also deleted.
-The validation layers should complain with a errors like this.
+The validation layers should complain with an error like this.

 ```
 [ERROR: Validation]